Nordeus: Top Eleven - Be a Football Manager

-The game lets players build and manage their own football clubs and compete with other players.
-The game is freemium and generates revenue through in-app purchases.
+Top Eleven is a freemium football management simulation game.
+Players build and manage their own football clubs and compete with other players.

-In March 2013, José Mourinho became the game promoter for Top Eleven, appearing on the official game icon as well as in-game as an advisor for players in tutorial mode.

-Thanks to licensing agreements, official kits and emblems from clubs including Liverpool F.C., Real Madrid CF, Arsenal F.C., Juventus F.C. and Borussia Dortmund are available for players to purchase and use for their teams.
+Originally launched on Facebook in May 2010, the game was released on mobile platforms in November 2011.
+In March 2013, José Mourinho became the game promoter for Top Eleven, appearing on the official game icon as well as in-game.
+The game contains officially licensed kits from clubs including Liverpool F.C., Real Madrid CF, Arsenal F.C., Juventus FC and Borussia Dortmund.